 The painting is supposedly depicting two musicians getting into a fight, one trying to squeeze a lemon in the other’s eye while three other men watch it all go down.
 The man about to encounter the fierce burning acidity of a lemon is blind, so that just makes the whole situation even more heartless.
 Also, the guy on the far left is the blind man’s guide.
 Isn’t he supposed to be helping instead of standing there with his jaw dropped?!

 I was at my friend’s house the other day when I noticed her parents have a Burnett painting on the wall over the staircase.
 It’s an oil on canvas painting of a Paris scene with the Panthéon in the backdrop.

 After much research, I discovered that there are tons of Burnett paintings of Paris scenes similar to this one, some with the Eiffel Tower in the backdrop and others with a market in the background and so on.

 What I like most about this painting is the way the people look like they’re walking in slow motion around the scene, as do most depictions of people appear in impressionist paintings such as this one.
-It almost creates a GIF in my brain if I stair at it for two long.
+It almost creates a GIF in my brain if I stare at it for too long.

 Learn more about the mystery of Burnett’s paintings here.

 With Halloween coming up this weekend, I just had to revisit a piece of art I found while perusing Last Rites Gallery in Midtown a few months ago.